A categorical characterization of strong Steiner $\omega$-categories

 This shows in particular that $E_y(D)$ does not depend on $D$.
 Indeed, if $D'$ is another expression of $y$ in terms of elements of $E$, the map $e \mapsto [e]_q$ from $E \cap \cC_q$ to $[E \cap \cC_q]$ restricts to a bijection $E_y(D') \cong \supp([y]_q)$, from which necessarily $E_y \coloneqq E_y(D) = E_y(D')$.
 Hence, we obtain the converse inclusion $\supp(y) \subseteq E_y$.

 In conclusion, we showed $\supp(y) = E_y \cong \supp([y]_q)$ via $e\mapsto[e]_q$, as desired. \end{proof}

-\begin{rmk} Let $\cC$ be an $\omega$-category freely generated by a polygraphic basis~$E$.
+\begin{rmk} Let $\cC$ be an $\omega$-category freely generated by a polygraphic generating set~$E$.
 For any $q$-cell $y$ in $\cC$, all the coefficients occurring in the decompositions \eqref{canonicaldecomposition} of $[s_{q-1}(y)]_{q-1}$ and $[t_{q-1}(y)]_{q-1}$ in $(\lambda \cC)_{q-1}$ are non-negative by \cref{positivecoefficients}.
 Moreover, by definition we have In particular, it follows that there are inclusions

 and

 \end{rmk}

 The following example, closely related to~\cite[Exemple~3.4]{AraMaltsiniotisJoin}, shows that the inclusion of supports from~\cref{rmk:inclusion_support} is generally strict.